PauseAI/pauseai-website/src/posts/roadmap.md

 - All of the above, plus:
 - Have more funding available for [national](https://pauseai.info/national-groups) and local PauseAI chapters.
 Find talented and motivated individuals who can lead these.
-- Hire a PR agency to set up a large-scale international media campaign with a petition, advertisements.
+- Hire a PR agency to help us set up a large-scale international media campaign with a petition, advertisements.